JadhavDarshan010/Fresh-Mart-Data-Analysis-Project/README.md

 # Fresh Mart Store -Data-Analysis (Interactive Dashboard creation using MS Excel)
 ## Project Objective
-The Fresh Mart Store wants to create an annual sales report for 2025.
-So that, the owner of the Fresh Mart store can understand their customers and grow more sales in Upcoming Years.
+The Fresh Mart Store Owner wants to create an annual sales report for 2025.
+So that, the owner of the Fresh Mart store can understand The Busness Condition And Total Profit And Loss In The Business.

 ## Dataset used
 - <a href="https://github.com/JadhavDarshan010/Fresh-Mart-Data-Analysis-Project/blob/main/FreshMart_Grocery_Sales_2025%20(Original%20Data).xlsx">Dataset-1</a>